 About Kristi, Director of Operations

-Kristi L., MSW, LISW (Licensed Independent Social Worker) joined MN Pets in 2013.
+Kristi, MSW, LISW (Licensed Independent Social Worker) joined MN Pets in 2013.
 Originally from a small town in Wisconsin, Kristi was always surrounded by animals of all kinds.
-Her hope to help those around her led her to earn a Bachelor of Arts in Psychology, spend a year serving in the AmeriCorps program and then pursue a Master’s Degree in social work from the University of Minnesota.
-During her graduate school program, she had the unique opportunity to combine her love of animals with her love of helping people by completing specialized training as a social worker at the Veterinary Medical Center.
+Her hope to help those around her led her to earn a Bachelor of Arts in Psychology, spend a year serving in the AmeriCorps program, and then pursue a Master’s Degree in social work from the University of Minnesota.
+During graduate school, she had the opportunity to combine her love of animals with her love of helping people by training as a social worker at the Veterinary Medical Center.
 There, she was able to grow her passion for helping pet owners navigate difficult medical decisions and support them after losing a pet.
 She now lives in Minneapolis with her Shih Tzu, Piper, and her husband, Steve.
 Outside of work, Kristi is a board member and foster parent for a local rescue, and enjoys cooking, biking around Minneapolis and trying as many new restaurants as she can.